 Hackers are always looking to make things better, to improve and push until their solution is near flawless.
 But they don’t just keep polishing.
 They’ll imagine at least one thing must be broken, which means they start focusing in on what can be changed.
 That could be behaviour, brand perception, media – it could be anything, but there will always be something.

 "By assuming that one part is broken, you have to find what is broken and then you can focus on fixing it, thus making it better.
 Hacking is a continuous process, and ultimately reflects a state of mind."Daniele Fiandaca

 So be curious.
-What happens if you take that away?
+What happens if you take that away and apply this thinking to the creative briefing process?
 Is that thing we’ve been doing perfectly fine for the last 20 years actually working?
-Where’s that blockage really coming from?
+Where’s that creative block really coming from?

 Small can be huge

 Hacking isn’t about monumental change or complicated ideas.
 In fact, the most powerful examples of ‘hacking’ really are the simplest things.